cityofaustin/Residential-Permitting/_content/residential-toolkit/can-i-get-a-permit.md

 ## What if I maxed out on impervious cover?

 Building a deck or shed, or adding square footage to a current structure will increase your amount of impervious cover.
-If that sounds like your project, then you will need to schedule a free 20 minute in-person consultation to review your options.
+If this sounds like your project, then you will need to schedule a free 20 minute in-person consultation to review your options.
 Reviewers may be able to help you adjust your plans so that you meet the impervious cover limits.

 If your project will not increase impervious cover, then your permit will most likely be approved.